rodolfodpk/go-crablet/docs/overview.md

 - Project multiple states and check business invariants in a single query
 - Use tag-based, OR-combined queries for cross-entity consistency
 - Enforce optimistic concurrency with combined append conditions
+- Execute commands with automatic event generation using the CommandExecutor pattern

 ## Key Concepts